 Hydrocortisone (On the skin)

 Treats skin irritation, allergic reactions, and other types of skin problems.
-Belongs to a class of drugs called corticosteroids.
+This medicine is a corticosteroid.

-Ala-Cort, Ala-Scalp HP, Aqua Glycolic HC Scalp & Body, Aquanil Hc, Aveeno 1% Hydrocortisone Anti-Itch Cream, Beta Hc, Caldecort, CortAlo With Aloe, Corta-Cap, Cortaid Intensive Therapy, Cortaid Maximum Strength, Cortaid Sensitive Skin w/Aloe, Corticool Maximum Strength, Cotacort, Dermasorb HC Complete Kit
+Ala-Cort, Ala-Scalp HP, Aqua Glycolic HC Scalp & Body, Aquanil Hc, Aveeno 1% Hydrocortisone Anti-Itch Cream, Caldecort, CortAlo With Aloe, Corta-Cap, Cortaid Intensive Therapy, Cortaid Maximum Strength, Cortaid Sensitive Skin w/Aloe, Corticool Maximum Strength, Cotacort, Dermasorb HC Complete Kit, Dermtex-HC

 When This Medicine Should Not Be Used